-91 Background
+Background

-92 Seasonal influenza causes illness in 5-10% of the European population each year.
-Individuals of all age groups are 93 affected, but rates of illness are highest among young children.
-During most influenza seasons, rates of serious illness and death are highest among children <2 years, individuals >65 years, and individuals at increased risk for complications from influenza due to chronic illnesses.
-Studies conducted during the 2009 influenza A(H1N1)

-pandemic indicate that morbidly obese persons (BMI \geq 40) and pregnant women are also at greater risk for

-97 developing severe influenza disease.
-In addition, there are certain occupational groups at increased risk of

-98 acquiring zoonotic influenza, e.g. poultry and swine industry workers.
+Seasonal influenza causes illness in 5-10% of the European population each year.
+Individuals of all age groups are affected, but rates of illness are highest among young children.
+During most influenza seasons, rates of serious illness and death are highest among children <2 years, individuals >65 years, and individuals at increased risk of complications from influenza due to chronic illnesses.
+Studies conducted during the 2009 influenza A(H1N1) pandemic indicate that morbidly obese persons (BMI ≥40) and pregnant women are also at greater risk of developing severe influenza disease, however this might not be the case for seasonal influenza epidemics.
+In addition, there are certain occupational groups at increased risk of acquiring zoonotic influenza, e.g. poultry and swine industry workers.